A topless protest rally in Rio de Janeiro proved a little disappointing with few participants.

 With Casey LaBow, Zach Grenier and Monique Coleman.

-inequalities in the US.
+gender inequalities in the US.
 Their revolution opens a national conversation about the extraordinary amount of violence being blasted at the youth of America.
-Their mission concludes with a triumphant topless rally outside the Lincoln Memorial to protest the
+Their mission concludes with a triumphant topless rally outside the Lincoln Memorial

 A sauna boss who was threatened with closure after the council accused him of running a swingers club without permission has said he has no plans to shut his doors.